 Physical distancing reduces the spread of the virus by keeping people at a distance from one another.
 It is good to try to be 2 metres away from strangers wherever possible.
-In school, you are asked to try your best to keep 1 metre away from any other pupil.
+In school, you are asked to try your best to keep 1 metre away from any other pupil, and ideally 2 metres away.
 This includes at playtime, or during breaks and lunches.
 You should not play games involving physical contact with other pupils.

-You should try to keep 2 metres away from any adult.
+You must always try to keep 2 metres away from any adult.